Skip to main content

 Recovery Halfway House Goals

-When the time comes to leave the inpatient treatment for a substance use disorder, transitioning to a recovery halfway house is the completion of a significant goal.
+When the time comes to leave the inpatient treatment for a drug or alcohol use disorder, transitioning to a recovery halfway house is the completion of a significant goal.
 Following inpatient treatment, residents learn how important it is to set goals and plan to achieve them while residing in the recovery halfway house.

 Utilizing new tools, such as living in the present moment, avoiding triggers, and continuing to work for personal growth, are integral to achieving new goals.
 Above all, transitioning to the realization that life is about making goals, attaining them, and setting new goals is healthy and contributes to longevity in sobriety.